Public value workshop

 Defining public value

-Extension's public value workshop is offered as an hour and a half ($200) or a three-hour ($375) workshop.
+Extension's public value workshop is designed to help public and non-profit leaders and employees understand and describe their public value.
+The workshop can be brought to communities or groups, and is offered as an hour and a half ($200) or a three-hour ($375) workshop.

 What you will learn